Virgin Media: Crackdown on illegal filesharing of copyrighted material

-On 2 April 2008, The Daily Telegraph reported that Virgin Media would be beginning a trial to take action against subscribers who are illegally downloading copyrighted material from internet Peer-to-peer (P2P) services.
-Information of offenders would be provided by the British Phonographic Industry, and then Virgin Media and the BPI sends a warning letter to the customer.

-Virgin Media and the BPI denied reports of any agreement or pilot scheme and said they were only in talks on the matter.
+On 2 April 2008, The Daily Telegraph reported that Virgin Media would conduct a trial to take action against subscribers who are illegally downloading copyrighted material from internet Peer-to-peer (P2P) services.
+Data of offenders would be provided by the British Phonographic Industry, and Virgin Media and the BPI would send a letter to the customer.
+Virgin Media and the BPI denied these reports and said they were only in talks on the matter.
 However, at least one person claimed to have received a letter threatening disconnection.
-Although the UK government backed plans to ban p2p users from the internet, it may soon be overturned by strong condemnation from the European Parliament on the grounds of privacy issues and the importance of internet access.

-In July 2008, the BBC reported that 800 Virgin Media customers who the BPI claim are sharing copyrighted files were sent warning letters in envelopes marked "If you don't read this, your broadband connection could be disconnected".
-At least one recipient of the letter denied any wrongdoing by any authorised user of his broadband connection.
+At the time, the UK government was attempting to ban p2p users from the internet.
+This was condemned by the European Parliament on the grounds of privacy issues and the importance of internet access.
+In July 2008, the BBC reported that 800 Virgin Media customers were sent letters in envelopes that said "If you don't read this, your broadband connection could be disconnected".
+At least one recipient of the letter denied any wrongdoing.

 On 26 November 2009, it was revealed that Virgin Media would trial deep packet inspection technology to measure the level of illegal file sharing on its network.
-The CView system, provided by Detica, will look at traffic and identify the peer-to-peer packets.
-It will then peer inside those packets and try to determine what is licensed and what is unlicensed, based on data provided by the record industry.
-The trial – which has no scheduled end date – will cover about 40% of Virgin Media's network but those involved will not be informed.
-Virgin Media emphasised that it is seeking to measure the overall level of illegal file sharing, not to keep records on individual customers.
-Data on the level of copyright infringement will be aggregated and anonymised.

 On 22 January 2010, the European Commission confirmed that although it had not discussed the matter with Virgin Media, it would "closely monitor" the trial.
-Privacy International announced that it would press a criminal complaint with the Metropolitan Police, because it argued that under the Privacy and Electronic Communications (EC Directive) Regulations (PECR) and the Regulation of Investigatory Powers Act (RIPA) as well as the European ePrivacy Directive, interception and processing of communications requires either explicit informed consent from all parties or a warrant.
+Privacy International announced that it would make a criminal report to the Metropolitan Police, because it argued that the trial would breach laws requiring explicit informed consent or a warrant.

-On 3 May 2012, it was reported that Virgin Media had become the first ISP in the UK to implement a web filter to block access to The Pirate Bay, in compliance with a UK High Court order in April, although there continues to be a great number of mirrors, proxies, or VPNs, so this has proved unsuccessful.
+On 3 May 2012, it was reported that Virgin Media had become the first ISP in the UK to implement a web filter to block access to The Pirate Bay, in compliance with a UK High Court order in April, although there continued to be a number of mirrors, proxies, or VPNs.

+Billing dead customers

+In 2009, Virgin Media received criticism when it emerged that they were cutting off service to relatives of deceased customers for non-payment of bills.
+The story was publicised on BBC's Watchdog and musician Mitch Benn created a song called "Virgin Bills Dead People" about it.
+A similar incident occurred in 2013, where the bill also included an automated bank message stating the account holder was deceased.